mickabd/rust-learning/README.md

 - `deck/`: Contains the Rust application for managing a deck of cards.
 - `bank/`: Contains the Rust application for managing bank accounts.
+- `media/`: Contains the Rust application for managing different types of media (Book, Movie, Audiobook, Podcast).

 ## Functionalities